dustinpfister/blog_posts/_posts/threejs-vector3.md

 There are only 3 public properties of a Vector3 instance that are of interest which are of course is the x , y, and z properties of the Vector3 object that is returned when calling the constructor.
 To my knowledge there are only four properties in total, the fourth being the isVector3 property which should always be true.
 Every thing else of interest in a Vector3 instance is a method, such as the length method that will give the current Euclidean distance, or distance from the origin.

-## 2 - Setting the values of a Vector3 instance
+## 2 - Basic example of the Vector3.set method

 Setting the values of a Vector3 instance can be done by just setting the values directly, that is the I can just set a desired number value to say the x property of the instance.
 However there is also the set prototype method of the class that can be called off of an instance of vector3 and then values can be passed by way of the arguments of the set method.

-### 2.1 - Basic example of the Vector3.set method

 One of the many use case examples of the set method is to just use it as a way to change the position of a Mesh object, or any object based off of the Object3d class such as a Camera.
 The position property of anything based off of the Object3d class is an instance of the Vector3 class, and as such has the set method in the prototype as a way to go about setting the values for that instance.